Best Peptide Lab Manufacturers 2026: Reviews & HPLC Results

 - 98%+ verified purity

 Founded 2023.
-The highest-scoring manufacturer in our 2026 evaluation and the only one where every tested sample met or exceeded its label claim.
+The top manufacturer-output result in this review and the only one where every tested sample met or exceeded its label claim.
 BPC-157 at 99.1%, Semaglutide at 98.7%, NAD+ at 98.4%, CJC-1295/Ipamorelin at 98.9%, TB-500 at 98.6%.
 The spread between lowest and highest tested purity across all five compounds was under 1 percentage point — the tightest run-to-run consistency in the evaluation.
 Cold-chain shipping standard on every order.
 Batch-specific COAs arrive in the box with downloadable HPLC chromatograms.
 18 compounds in catalog.
 The SERAPH protocol engine is the only research-support AI tool of its kind in the market.
 Limitations: US-only shipping, newer to market, no phone support.
 See our full ROEHN Research review.

 Founded 2014.
 All five tested compounds met label claims — BPC-157 at 98.6%, Semaglutide at 98.1%, NAD+ at 97.8%, CJC blend at 98.4%, TB-500 at 98.2%.
 Gaps versus ROEHN were 0.3 to 0.7 points.
 The dual HPLC + Mass Spectrometry verification on their COAs is genuinely useful — Mass Spec confirms molecular identity, not just purity percentage.
 The only top-tier name that ships internationally.
 Limitations: no cold-chain, account creation required before viewing prices, COAs supplied on request rather than in the box.